mattermost/mattermost-plugin-jira/readme.md

 ![This is the Channel Subscription modal](https://github.com/mattermost/mattermost-plugin-jira/assets/74422101/4dab17fa-5d49-48eb-91b1-cb9596780787)

+## Create a channel subscription

+1. Type the `/jira subscribe` command to open the "Create subscription" modal in the particular channel.
+2. Click on the **Create Subscription** button to create a subscription to receive Jira issue notifications in the current channel.
+3. Write the name of the subscription in the **Subscription Name** field.
+4. Select the project name to which you want to subscribe.
+5. Select the events and issue types for which you want to receive the notifications in the Mattermost channel.
+6. To be more specific, you can add filters as well.
+You can either include or exclude the particular filter by adding its type or name.
+We have many types of filters including some custom fields as well :
+   * Affects versions
+   * Epic Link
+   * Fix versions
+   * Labels
+   * Priority

+    **Few custom fields :**
+   * Checkboxes
+   * Labels
+   * Radio Buttons
+   * Select List (multiple choices)
+   * Select List (single choice)
+7. Based on the above given constraints in **Issue Type** and **Filters** fields an **Approximate JQL Output** is generated.
+8. Click on the **Add Subscription** button to add the subscription to that channel with the specific constraints that you have selected above.

 #### Setting up the webhook in Jira

 In order to have Jira post events to your Mattermost instance, you'll need to set up a webhook inside of Jira.
 See the configure webhooks on the Jira server section for details.